mrx-arafat/Decode-Big-Base64/readme.md

 # Big Base64 Decoder Using PowerShell

-This PowerShell script is designed to decode Base64 encoded strings that are nested up to 100 times.
+This PowerShell script is designed to decode Base64 encoded strings that are nested up to 100 times(you can modify as you want).
 It reads from a file called `encoded.txt` and outputs the decoded strings to the console.

 ## How to Use